DivyPrakashTiwari/python_Language_Programs/README.md

 ## Python-Playground: Explore Core Concepts in Python

-This README accompanies the Python-Playground repository, designed to be a comprehensive learning resource for anyone interested in mastering the Python programming language.
+This README accompanies the Python repository, designed to be a comprehensive learning resource for anyone interested in mastering the Python programming language.

 ### What You'll Find: